nilville/humor-bot/README.md

 # Discord Joke Bot 🤖😄

-A simple Discord bot that tells jokes when users type the `!joke` command.
+A simple Discord bot that tells jokes when users type the `$joke` command.

 ## Prerequisites